kstenerud/go-subvert/README.md

 This is not a power to be taken lightly!
 It's expected that you're fully versed in how the go type system works, and why there are protections and restrictions in the first place.
-Using this package incorrectly will quickly lead to undefined behavior and bizarre crashes, perhaps even segfaults or nuclear missile launches.
+Using this package incorrectly will quickly lead to undefined behavior and bizarre crashes, even segfaults or nuclear missile launches.

 YOU HAVE BEEN WARNED!